UCM-FDI-DISIA/final-project-project-blackduck/README.md

 - **Luck Levels**
   - Normal: Standard blackjack odds
   - Lucky: 10% bonus on wins, 15% chance to win on push
-  - Very Lucky: 25% bonus on wins, 25% chance to win on push, 10% chance to recover losses
+  - Very Lucky: 25% bonus on wins, 25% chance to win on push, 10% chance bet is returned on loss

 - **Audio Settings**
   - Sound Volume: Off / Low / Medium / High